avantifellows/plio-backend/docs/ENV.md

 The location of the BigQuery project.
 All datasets must be in the same location.

 #### `BIGQUERY CREDENTIALS`
 This is a base64 encoded value of your Google Cloud Platform's service account.
 You can learn more about acquiring service account credentials [here](https://cloud.google.com/docs/authentication/getting-started) and [here](https://console.cloud.google.com/projectselector2/iam-admin/serviceaccounts?supportedpurview=project).
-The service account must have BigQuery admin permissions.
+The service account must have BigQuery admin permissions .

 Once you have downloaded the JSON file, run the following commands and use the output for this environment variable:
 ```sh